Eggplant extract supplement, benefit

 worked.
 Now, I'm confused.
 Does it work or not and was there any studies done on

-As of 2012 I have seen only one human study with eggplant extract published on Medline.
+A. As of 2016 I have seen only one human study with eggplant extract published on Medline.

 I am a chiropractor and been looking around